-The oceans have been bled dry: overexploited, polluted and devastated by destructive fishing methods.
-They are being methodically emptied of their extraordinary resources, which were long believed to be inexhaustible and, consequently, dramatically neglected by public opinion and public powers.
+The ocean has been bled dry: overexploited, polluted and devastated by destructive fishing methods.
+It is being methodically emptied of its extraordinary resources, which were long believed to be inexhaustible and, consequently, dramatically neglected by public opinion and public powers.
 This is a harsh awakening: jellyfish, algae and bacteria are progressively replacing fish in marine ecosystems.
-The United Nations estimate that fish could disappear from our seas by 2050… The oceans can no longer provide the countless services that they have silently given us for so long: on top of providing “free” food, they also absorb CO2 and regulate our climate.
+The ocean can no longer provide the countless services that it has silently given us for so long: on top of providing ‘free’ food, it also absorbs CO2 and regulates our climate.
 We are facing a looming ecological, health and socio-economic disaster.

 BLOOM has made the strategic choice to remain small and to focus its energy and expertise on a few urgently-needed actions: